Universal Credit is a new benefit for working age people who are out of work or on a low income.

 - You are a pensioner (and your partner if you have one is a pensioner), or

 - You live in a hostel, refuge, sheltered housing or a supported living complex

 - And you pay rent in the Fylde Council area

-Customers who need help with their council tax should continue to make this claim to the Council via this link.
+Customers who need help with their council tax should continue to make their claim to the Council.

 You can find out more information and search for popular terms on the central government website.

 Universal Credit is administered online; you will need to use the internet to make and manage your claim and to search for jobs.